Homap/ostrich_PAR_analysis/code/analysis/rho/README.md

 ## Running *interval*

+We run 3 chain, each of 25,000,000 iterations and sample every 5000 interations.

 `bash 2_interval_run_script.sh`

 ## Output likelihood, block number and map length of MCMC chain
 `bash 3_summarize_MCMC_chain.sh`

+## Read the MCMC summaries into R, output summary statistics

+In addition to calculating summary statistics, we use the Gelman diagnostic to check for chain convergence.
+The script outputs boxplots of the Gelman point estimates for likelihood, block number and map length.

+`bash 4_MCMC_convergence_check.R`

 For the SDR, calculate Rho only in males and then for the sex-averaged recombination rate, do 2/3*(male recombination